cmu-delphi/covidcast-modeling/intervention_mobility/README.md

 * `/code/`: this folder contains all the codes.

+* `/historic/`: this folder contains codes for implementing different ideas to estimate the causal effect of intervention with other confounding signals.

 * `/html/`: this folder contains the main reports in HTML produced by R Markdown.

 * `/reports/`:this folder contains the main reports in Markdown format.